 Snails and slugs leave large, ragged holes in the leaves, vegetables, and fruits they eat.
 At first glance, this damage looks similar to that made by earwigs or caterpillars.
 The giveaway for snails and slugs (besides seeing them, of course), is the slime trail they leave behind–so look for that first.

 If you don’t see a slime trail, you might have earwigs or pincher bugs in your garden.
 Check out these natural ways to get rid of earwigs.

 8 Natural Ways to Get Rid of Snails & Slugs

 This is your very first step, and it’s the easiest to do.
-Remove leaves and debris that snails and slugs can hide under.
+Remove mulch, leaves, and debris that snails and slugs can hide under.
 Garlic is an exception–it can be mulched with straw or leaves because snails and slugs won’t eat it.